akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 .. _php7:

-php 7 (experimental)
+PHP 7 (experimental)
 ^^^^^^^^^^^^^^^^^^^^

 .. warning::

-    We continued our effort regarding Akeneo PIM php 7 support. php 7 is now usable in experimental mode for both CLI and Web.
+    We continued our effort regarding PHP 7 support.
+PHP 7 is now usable in experimental mode for both CLI and Web.
     Experimental means that we manage to install and use the PIM but due to missing tests in our functional matrix we can't commit to support it.

-* You only need to install php 7.0 and its needed libraries:
+* You only need to install PHP 7.0 and its needed libraries:

 .. code-block:: bash